camillechj/peas-andlove/Jenny's Lab Notebook.md

 _Date: February 6, 2020_

 **Actions:**
+* Harvested f1 plants from the greenhouse
+(see f1 crosses.xlsx)

+_Date: February 7, 2020_

+**Actions:**
 * Transfered infected flowers onto sets of trifoliate leaves at the fourth internode of three Bellagio plants at the corner of bench 3
-* Collected flowers and placed them onto S. Sclerotiorum plates at 4pm
+* Collected flowers and placed them directly onto S. Sclerotiorum plates at 4pm (no sterilization)

+_Date: February 10, 2020_

+**Actions:**
+* * Transfered infected flowers onto sets of trifoliate leaves at the fourth internode of two Bellagio plants at the corner of bench 3.
+Leaves were relatively undamaged

+* Collected flowers and placed them onto S. Sclerotiorum plates at 5pm